 Marketing is essential for any auto dealership to be successful.
-Online marketing can come with some hefty costs, but there are still several options for small or new car dealers that don’t have a big budget for marketing.
+Online auto dealer marketing can come with some hefty costs, but there are still several options for small or new car dealers that don’t have a big budget for marketing.
 Keep reading to find out how to capitalize on your online marketing potential without spending a penny.

 Social Media – If you aren’t utilizing this free marketing tool, this should be a priority because it has great potential to help your car dealership.
 Social media platforms give your dealership a way to directly engage with potential customers.
 You can learn a lot about your target audience by using social media.
 Try listening to what they have to say, and whether it’s positive or negative, respond politely to strengthen your customer service.
 Depending on the platform(s) you use, you can share your own blog articles, link to third-party articles that are useful for your followers, post videos, or share current events or deals happening at your dealership.